-  While the MacBook Air has a higher starting price point than the iPad Pro, we think that it's comparable if you look at similar storage space and capabilities.
+While the MacBook Air has a higher starting price point than the iPad Pro, we think it's comparable if you look at similar storage space and capabilities.
 For a 256GB 12.9-inch iPad Pro, it costs $1099 for Wi-Fi only (or $899 if you go the smaller route), but again, you only get about 4GB of RAM, one USB-C port, and are limited to iPadOS.
-For $999, you get a 256GB MacBook Air with a 13-inch Retina Display, Intel Dual-Core i3 processor, 8GB of starting RAM, two USB-C ports, and it runs macOS, which is much more capable than iPadOS.
+For $999, you get a 256GB MacBook Air with a 13-inch Retina Display, blazing-fast Apple M1 SoC, 8GB of starting RAM, two USB-C ports, and it runs macOS, which is much more capable than iPadOS.

 If you do not mind having to use iPadOS to do everything (it's possible, but can take more time than using a Mac), then an iPad Pro could be your only computer.
-However, we require a bit more for our computing needs, which is why we think a MacBook Air is better.
+However, we require a bit more for our computing needs, which is why we think a MacBook Air, especially the M1 version, is better.

-Apple has made a lot of improvements in iPadOS, and while it's good for basic, short-term sessions, we can't recommend it if you need something for longer periods.
-With a MacBook Air running macOS, you can have pretty much an unlimited number of windows open, and they will truly continue to run in the background, and not be put into a suspended state as it would be on iOS/iPadOS.
-Plus, windows can be resized to however big or small you need them to be on macOS, instead of the 50/50 or 25/75 or 75/25 ratio in Split Screen or on-third screen size Slide Over window.
+Apple has made many improvements to iPadOS, and while it's good for basic, short-term sessions, we can't recommend it if you need something for extended periods.
+With an M1 MacBook Air running macOS Big Sur, you can have pretty much an unlimited number of windows open for both macOS and iOS apps, and they will truly continue to run in the background — not be put into a suspended state as it would be on iOS/iPadOS.
+Everything will also be super fast and responsive since the M1 MacBook Air can even outperform a 2019 16-inch MacBook Pro.
+Plus, windows can be resized to however big or small you need them to be on macOS, instead of the 50/50 or 25/75 or 75/25 ratio in Split Screen or one-third screen size Slide Over window.

 Lightweight power for everyone

-MacBook Air is Apple's most portable computer and can do pretty much anything you need it to on macOS without limitations aside from the camera and graphics card.
+MacBook Air is Apple's most portable computer and can do pretty much anything you need it to, thanks to the M1 SoC, including running compatible iOS apps.